56kcloud/Training/DockerCon/logging/getting-started.md

     $ curl -H "Host: whoami.local" localhost:8080
     I'm d4d73cb5ef99
     ```
-12. Finally, run the `docker logs` command on the proxy to ensure everything is now working as expected
+12. Finally, run the `docker container logs` command on the proxy to ensure everything is now working as expected

-    `docker logs nginx`
+    `docker container logs nginx`

     > We now see the hostname which is queried and a `HTTP 200` success code

 ### <a name="Task_2"></a>Task 2: Understanding the Docker Logs Command

-The `docker logs` command is a powerful command and is used for troubleshooting, analyzing, and general information gathering.
+The `docker container logs` command is a powerful command and is used for troubleshooting, analyzing, and general information gathering.
 The command is useful to Developers to debug new applications as well as Operations for information gathering.

 1. Great!
-Let's now take a look at the `docker logs` help to better understand how we can best use the command
+Let's now take a look at the `docker container logs` help to better understand how we can best use the command

     ```
-    $ docker logs --help
+    $ docker container logs --help

     Usage:  docker logs [OPTIONS] CONTAINER